sinch/docs/docs/tutorials/tutorials-javascript/send-your-first-whatsapp-message.md

 > **Warning**
 >
-> If you encounter an error:  **ReferenceError: fetch is not defined** then you probably lack of fetch API installed.
+> If you encounter an error:  **ReferenceError: fetch is not defined** then you probably don't have fetch API installed.
 > Follow instructions below in order to fix this problem
 >

-> 1. Install external module that uses fetch API, like [node-fetch](https://github.com/node-fetch/node-fetch)
+> 1. Install an external module that uses fetch API, like [node-fetch](https://github.com/node-fetch/node-fetch)

 ```
 npm -i node-fetch --save